 The castle was founded at the intersection of the routes between Toruń and Chełm, in the area bounded from the south by the escarpment of the Vistula ice-marginal valley.
 On the western side, the building was protected by a ravine cutting across the escarpment.
 Convenient access was from the east and partially from the north, where the castle was protected by a moat.
-It consisted of two irregular parts: the upper castle surrounded by a double perimeter wall, and the outer bailey with an outline similar to a trapezoid, measuring 70 x 90 meters.
-Both parts were separated by a wide moat, bounded on both sides by a high retaining wall, serving simultaneously as a defensive wall.
-The irregular layout of the castle resulted not only from the fact that it was built on the foundations of an older wooden-earth stronghold, but also from the layout of the area, which before the end of the 13th century had not yet been transformed by earthworks.
+It consisted of two parts: the upper ward, irregular in plan, surrounded by a double perimeter wall, and the outer bailey with an outline similar to a trapezoid, measuring 70 x 90 meters.
+Both parts were separated by a 15-meter-wide ditch, limited on both sides by a high retaining wall, which also served as a defensive wall.
+The irregular layout of the castle resulted not only from the fact that it was built on the foundations of an older wooden and earth stronghold, but also from the layout of the area, which had not been transformed by earthworks before the end of the 13th century.